shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 Don't get me wrong - it's great, it's an amazing productivity boost, but it's not the same categorical change that we're seeing on the smaller non-production-grade projects.

-We all know that as a general rule, you still can't tell you AI tool to add a feature to a real-world non-small code base, and it'll do most of the work.
+We all know that in most real-world non-small code bases, on most changes we make, AI just doesn't speed us up 10x right now.
-In practice this only works "here and there" ATM.
+In practice, while this does happen sometimes - at the moment it's only "here and there".
+It's not the general case.

 ## The easy path is to adjust the code to the AI (AI-first / AI-native / AI-driven)
 I believe that huge improvements to productivity on large code bases are possible with the current generation of LLMs.